About the Programme

 Be a mentor

-Mentoring is very rewarding, allows you to reflect upon and develop your own skills, helps the Games User Research community, and is great for personal development.
+Mentoring is very rewarding, allows you to reflect upon and develop your own skills, helps the Games User Research and Experience community, and is great for personal development.

 Here are some articles and links that will help with the mentor/mentee relationship.